Dinko Dermendzhiev

 Dinko Tsvetkov Dermendzhiev (Динко Цветков Дерменджиев; 2 June 1941 – 1 May 2019), nicknamed Chico was a Bulgarian footballer and coach.

 Club career

 Dinko Dermendzhiev began his youth career in Maritsa Plovdiv.
 Initially, he played as a goalkeeper, although later he would be famed as a skillful and elegant forward.

 Dermendzhiev spent his entire professional career with Botev Plovdiv, playing for the club for 19 years during the 1960s and 1970s.
 He participated in 447 matches in A Grupa and scored 194 goals for the club.
 Dermendzhiev would score twice in eight UEFA club competition games.
 He also holds the third place in the all time goalscorers ranking of A Grupa.
 Throughout his career Dermendzhiev scored seven hat-tricks.

 International career

 He made 58 appearances for the Bulgaria national football team and scored 19 goals from 1966 to 1977.
-He participated at three editions of FIFA World Cup in 1962 (2 games), 1966 (2 games) and 1970 (2 games and 1 goal), scoring the opening goal of 1970 against Peru.
+He participated at three editions of FIFA World Cup in 1962 (2 games), 1966 (2 games) and 1970 (2 games and 1 goal), scoring the opening goal of 1970 against Peru, which coincidentally took place on his birthday.